obvonage/deved-platform/content/blog/en/5-things-you-probably-didn’t-know-about-vonage-ai-studio.md

 ---
 ## Introduction

+I was recently introduced to [Studio by Vonage AI](https://dashboard.nexmo.com/studio).
+For the uninitiated, Studio is a Low/No code virtual assistant builder that allows developers and non-developers alike to design, create and deploy Virtual agents that operate with Natural language understanding.
+It uses your Vonage API account to create customer engagements over voice, SMS, HTTP and WhatsApp channels.

-I've recently begun exploring [Vonage AI Studio](https://dashboard.nexmo.com/studio).
-Using AI Studio, I built a Virtual Agent for a fictitious event that allowed a customer to ask questions regarding the event's logistics.
-They would get a reply with the information requested.
+I built a Virtual Agent for a fictitious event that allowed customers to ask questions regarding event logistics.
+They would then get a reply with the information requested.

 I wrote about my initial experiences in a blog post, "[If You Can Point and Click, Then You Can Make a Conversational AI](https://developer.vonage.com/blog/22/09/13/if-you-can-point-and-click-then-you-can-make-a-conversational-ai)."
 During that whole process, I came across a number of features that are super-useful.
 I thought it would be helpful to summarize these features as five tips for anyone getting started with AI Studio!

-But before we do that, for those that don't know, [Vonage AI Studio](https://dashboard.nexmo.com/studio) is a Low Code / No-code conversation designer that empowers developers and non-developers to design, create and deploy Virtual Assistants that operate in natural language.
-It uses your Vonage API account to create customer engagements over voice, SMS, HTTP, and WhatsApp channels.

-Let's jump into the tips!
+Let's jump into it!

 ## Tip #1 - Learn how to easily Export and Import Agents